eleverblue/load-comments/README.md

 # load-comments
-Increases performance by not immediately loading the comments until needed with a simple button click.
+Increases performance by not immediately loading YouTube comments until needed with a simple button click.
 Lightweight on CPU and memory.